Tropical Laurent series, their tropical roots, and localization results for the eigenvalues of nonlinear matrix functions: Algebra and analysis of tropical Laurent series

 as otherwise $\alpha_{p-1}$ is not the penultimate tropical root.
 Thus, the opposite of the rightmost slope is

 The case of a smallest tropical root of infinite multiplicity is dealt with analogously. \end{proof}

-As noted in the introduction, many researchers have used the tropical roots of $\tropx p(x)$ to retrieve bounds on the localization of the standard roots of $p(\lambda)$ or the eigenvalues of $P(\lambda)$~\cite{sh:11, nosh:15}.
+As noted in the introduction, many researchers have used the tropical roots of $\tropx p(x)$ to retrieve bounds on the localization of the roots of a scalar polynomial $p(\lambda)$ or the eigenvalues of a matrix polynomial $P(\lambda)$~\cite{nosh:15, sh:11}.
 In the next section, we will generalize this approach to include (matrix-valued) Laurent series.
 Albeit technical, the results of the present section allow us to make this step very naturally.